 In Hilo, the Manono (Lower) Campus does not require a permit.
-All parking is open except in designated/marked stalls.
+Parking is open except in labeled/reserved stalls; all vehicles must park in appropriately marked spaces.

 Parking permits are required to park a vehicle in all lots on the Upper Campus between 6:00am and 4:00pm (including parking with a Handicap placard and carpool stalls).
 Starting on the first day of classes, permits need to be displayed on all class days during the Fall and Spring semesters.
 Daily passes are available or permits can be bought for the semester/academic year on a first-come, first-served basis.
-Parking applications for the different zones are available at the Parking Office on the Upper Campus, and online at www.uhh.hawaii.edu/auxsvc/parking.
-The following items are required to purchase a parking permit:
+Parking applications for the different zones are available at the Parking Office on the Upper Campus, and online at www.uhh.hawaii.edu/auxsvc/parking.The following items are required to purchase a parking permit:

-- · completed parking application - · current driver's license - · valid motor vehicle registration certificate - owner's waiver (if vehicle is not operated by registered owner) - verification of enrollment (proof of payment done online or in-person, or a financial aid award letter).
+- · completed parking application - current driver's license - valid motor vehicle registration certificate - owner's waiver (if vehicle is not operated by registered owner) - verification of enrollment (proof of payment done online or in-person, or a financial aid award letter).

-At the UH Center in West HI, all parking is open except in designated and marked stalls.
+At the University of Hawai'i Center, West Hawai'i, all parking is open except in designated and marked stalls.